awsdocs/amazon-athena-user-guide/doc_source/grok.md

    's3://mybucket/groksample';
 ```

-Start with a simple pattern, such as `%{NOTSPACE:column}`, to get the columns mapped first and then specialize the columns if you want to\.
+Start with a simple pattern, such as `%{NOTSPACE:column}`, to get the columns mapped first and then specialize the columns if needed\.

 ### Example 2<a name="example-2"></a>

 In the following example, you create a query for Log4j logs\.
-The example log file has the entries in this format:
+The example logs have the entries in this format:

 ```
 2017-09-12 12:10:34,972 INFO  - processType=AZ, processId=ABCDEFG614B6F5E49, status=RUN,